-I am a Software Developer and researcher in training (aka PhD Student) in Computer Science under the guidance of Professor Gail Murphy at the University of British Columbia (UBC).
-My interests include software design and evolution, empirical software engineering, and human aspects of software engineering.
+I am a Software Developer and researcher in training (aka PhD Student) in Computer Science at the University of British Columbia (UBC).
+I'm a member of the Software Practices Lab working under the guidance of Professor Gail Murphy.
+My interests include software design/evolution and empirical software engineering.

-I spend my days making and drinking the elixir of life (that would be coffee, of course), reading and writing papers, and coding.
-My job is to identify, understand, and solve problems that come between software developers and great work being done.
+I like to spend my days drinking the elixir of life (that would be coffee, of course), coding, and reading/writing papers.
+My goal is to identify, understand and solve problems that come between software developers and great work being done.